thebitbytebox/blog/_posts/2020-05-18-serverless-api-custom-domain.md

 - DNS Validation - Choose this if you can modify the DNS configuration.
 - Email Validation

-Continuing will take you to the review screen, where we cam confirm the request.
+Continuing will take you to the review screen, where we can confirm the request.
 This will lead to the final step of Validation.
 Once validation  is complete, you can see the validation status changing from ```Validation complete``` from ```Pending Validation```.

-_***Note***: If you have chosen DNS validation, you can expand  the DNS names in the validation screen.
-There is the detail of adding CNAME to the DNS configuration of your domain.
+_***Note***: If you have chosen DNS validation, you can expand  the DNS names under the validation screen.
+There, you can find the details of adding the CNAME to the DNS configuration of your domain.
 Add the ```CNAME``` in route53 under your domain name in the hosted zone._

 ### Adding Custom Domain to the API Gateway